Deborah Nielsen, Art Therapist, EMDR Therapist and EMDRIA Approved Consultant to be Featured on Close Up Radio

 “I feel blessed and grateful to be able to do this work because I get to see people reclaim their life with a sense of meaning,” says Deborah.
 “I'm most proud of seeing my clients rediscover themselves and learn to really have that compassion for themselves and see the light in their eyes, that spark of joy and hope.”

-Close Up Radio will feature Deborah Nielsen in an interview with Doug Llewelyn on October 6th at 12pm ET
+Close Up Radio will feature Deborah Nielsen in an interview with Jim Masters on Tuesday, October 13th at 12pm ET

 Listen to the show on BlogTalkRadio